Powered by .id (informed decisions) for Inner West Council

 The importance of the area within the inner suburban housing market of Sydney has continued.
 There is significant pressure for residential development, serving both existing residents and from in-bound migration, most notably from overseas, as well as areas to the east.

-It is assumed that a number of these patterns will continue into the future, notably flows into the area from the City of Sydney and eastern suburbs and from overseas, as well as loss of population to areas further west, most notably to the adjacent areas of Canterbury-Bankstown and the Burwood-Strathfield area as more affordable housing on larger blocks is sought.
+It is assumed that a number of these patterns will continue into the future, notably flows into the area from the City of Sydney and eastern suburbs and from overseas, as well as loss of population to areas further west, most notably to the adjacent areas of Canterbury-Bankstown and the Burwood-Strathfield area as households move to more affordable housing on larger blocks.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
 Overseas flow shows overseas arrivals based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.